medialab/minet/docs/cli.md

   -t TOKEN, --token TOKEN  BuzzSumo API token.
 Rcfile key: buzzsumo.token.
 Can also be configured in a .minetrc file as "buzzsumo.token" or read from the MINET_BUZZSUMO_TOKEN env variable.

 actions:
-  {limit}                  Action to perform using the BuzzSumo API.
+  {limit,domain-summary}   Action to perform using the BuzzSumo API.

 ```